Canadensys/dwca2sql/README.md

 mysql -hHOST -uUSER -pPASSWORD -DDATABASE_NAME --default_character_set utf8 -e "source /tmp/unicorn.sql"
 ```
 ## Known limitations
-* Extensions are not supported at this time.
 * Data types are taken from the meta.xml file, not from the Darwin Core definitions.
 * Only mysql and postgres are implemented for database type.
 * Only executable from the command line.